-Chief Guest Nara Brahmani congratulates the students and faculty for an engaging and fun performance
+Chief Guest Nara Brahmani congratulates the student and faculty for an engaging and fun performance

 Hyderabad, 4th November 2018: The Aga Khan Academy Hyderabad Junior School put up its annual musical at its 100-acre campus near Rajiv Gandhi International Airport.
 Close to 150 students from grades 1-5 participated in the production, Change Makers, which was conceptualised, scripted and directed collaboratively by a team of faculty in the IB Primary Years Programme (PYP) at the Academy.
 The show title was invented by a grade 5 student, Yashita Chereddi.